Round engraved glass plate from the 19th century

 A round engraved glass plate from the 19th century with a diameter of 23 centimeters, featuring a decorative rim and base adorned with grinding marks, geometric, festoon, and floral motifs.

-The edge bears an oval field with the letter K and scrollwork.
+On the edge, there is an oval field with the letter K and scrolls.
 The condition is excellent.

-Elegant antique furniture and accessories can be an excellent idea for interior decoration.
+Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its characteristic features.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese *barocco*—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Materials were carefully selected to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust.Brown stains, moldings, sturdy bases, and reliefs were used.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can see how strongly Baroque style has influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture design.
+Renaissance furniture was quite heavy and robust.Brown stains, moldings, sturdy bases, and bas-reliefs were used.
+These products were quite distinctive but also opened new possibilities, such as in the construction of cabinets and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands recreate such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
-And this is ultimately crucial for buyers, as many forgeries circulate on the market.
-The Luxury Products brand provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+And this is ultimately crucial for the buyer, as many forgeries circulate on the market.
+The Luxury Products brand provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+We have art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details